Major research projects to guide disadvantaged students through careers pathways

-With a particular focus on low socioeconomic status (SES), regional and remote, and Indigenous students, the research projects are being conducted under the Australian Government Department of Education National Priorities Pool (NPP) program.
+With a particular focus on low socioeconomic status (SES), regional and remote, and Indigenous students, the research projects are being conducted under the Australian Government Department of Education, Skills and Employment National Priorities Pool (NPP) program.

 Four lead universities have been awarded grants including La Trobe University; Curtin University; the University of Tasmania; and the University of Wollongong.
 Projects address two main Themes: